davebelais/me/docs/software_engineer_resume.md

     Analytics' data pipelines reduced compute costs by 80% as compared with equivalent legacy pipelines.
--   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Okta OAuth2 authentication, Aurora PostgreSQL for persistence, Route 53 and Amazon API Gateway to route requests, deployed using Terraform for infrastructure-as-code.
+-   I authored Python web APIs using FastAPI and SQLAlchemy deployed on both AWS Lambda and Docker/Kubernetes, using Okta OAuth2 authentication, Aurora PostgreSQL for persistence, Route 53 and Amazon API Gateway to route requests, deployed using Terraform for infrastructure-as-code to both AWS Lambda and as Docker containers for Kubernetes orchestration.
     This web API facilitated preemptive mitigation of environmental impacts by facilitating pre-manufacture scenario modeling in client product development systems.